Offer Offer

 Step 5.
 From the category menu Select Locked under the Users Workload.

-Category Selection
+AD account lockout status Category Selection

 Step 6.
 Choose a pre-defined duration from 5, 7, 10, 30, 90 days or 1 year.
-Otherwise make a custom time range of your own.
+Otherwise, make a custom time range of your own.

-preset time intervals
+apply any one of preset time intervals

 Step 7.
 Click the Preview icon to see what the data is going to look like.